enthus1ast/nimOfflinePack/README.md

         ...
 ```

+a copy of `mgit.nim` is part of this package.
+build it with `nim c mgit.nim`, then put it on your path.

 # Updateing
+## with git
 since these are git repositories and mgit can "bulk execute your git commands"
 this should update all packages: